 Urinary incontinence is said to happen when the usual course of urine storage and passing is disturbed by a particular factor.
 And it leads to involuntary urination or simply a leakage.
-This can take place for a numerous reasons and few factors might as well add to the possibility of initiating urinary incontinence.
+This can take place for numerous reasons and few factors might as well add to the possibility of initiating urinary incontinence.
 A few of the potential causes will be responsible for urinary incontinence for a short/temporary period, whereas others might lead to long duration/chronic type urinary incontinence.

 Few known causes of urinary incontinence: